What is a joy break? Read on and I'll explain.

 You too may find that by taking a little time to actively and intentionally pursue something that brings joy, you feel happier, more motivated and more energised.

-If you like this post, please make sure to subscribe to have blog posts (plus insights and occasional special offers) sent to you on a fortnightly basis.
+If you like this post, please make sure to subscribe to have blog posts (plus insights and occasional special offers) sent to you on a regular basis.